PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 3390-27 | 32760 |  15 | 56,664          | 27,844,689,600 (25.93 GiB)
 3390-54 | 65520 |  15 | 56,664          | 55,689,379,200 (51.86 GiB)
 ```
-See [IBM: Disk Storage Sizes](https://www.ibm.com/docs/en/zvse/6.2?topic=SSB27H_6.2.0/fe6rf_optimizing_casize_disksizes.htm) for a table of possible sizes, and relate to the *CKD DEVICES* table in the Hercules documentation [Creating DASD](https://sdl-hercules-390.github.io/html/hercload.html#loading) regarding *devtype-model* to use on the command line.
+See the [Mainframe Disk Capacity Table](https://ibmmainframes.com/references/disk.html) for a table of possible sizes, and relate to the *CKD DEVICES* table in the Hercules documentation [Creating DASD](https://sdl-hercules-390.github.io/html/hercload.html#loading) regarding *devtype-model* to use on the command line.

 First, create the new volume on the host side.
 Here, we create a 25.93 GiB volume with the less efficient but quicker zlib compression type.
 ```